jrdegbe/thamesthrive-api/docs/events/event_tracking.md

   the [core definitions section](../getting_started/core_definitions.md#session)

 Additionally, the `profile id` should be sent to the system.
 For the first visit, there is no profile id so profile id field is not sent.
-After first connection Tracardi will return a profile id that should be attached with each subsequent connection to /track endpoint.
+After first connection ThamesThrive will return a profile id that should be attached with each subsequent connection to /track endpoint.

 If no `profile id` is defined in sent data then new profile id will be generated.